 About the ProgramNLCC Captain Jackson is a Navy League Cadet Corps where boys and girls between the ages of 9 and 12 experience adventure and discovery.
-Navy League Cadets come from many different backgrounds, but they all share a common interest: Making Friends and Having Fun! ** DUE TO COVID 19 RESTRICTIONS WE HAVE CLOSED REGISTRATION UNTIL JANUARY 2022**
+Navy League Cadets come from many different backgrounds, but they all share a common interest: Making Friends and Having Fun! *Registration for RETURNING Cadets August 31, 2023 & for NEW Cadets September 7, 2023.

 We meet every Thursday evening, and occasionally on weekends for special activities or trips.
 Color Party, Boats Crew and Marching Band divisions provide optional training, and also meet on Friday evenings.
 Our program is based on a naval theme.
 Cadets are given a chance to try many different activities, in an environment where teamwork and respect are very important.
 Cadets that do really well can earn promotions and awards.
 In everything we do, we promote leadership, responsibility, respect, civic duty, and physical fitness.

 ActivitiesSome activities offered to cadets: